Weekly CVE triage for IT teams

 What to patch now.
 What can wait.
 What you can ignore.

 New subscribers get the CVE triage cheat sheet, a one-page printable, in the welcome email.
-The weekday digest lands every morning.
+The weekly digest lands every Wednesday.
 Free, unsubscribe anytime.

-Plus 4 more calls in this morning's issue.
+Plus 4 more calls in the latest issue.
 See the whole thing

 Source-linked